FREQUENTLY ASKED

 Answer:

-Regular (active) attorneys must take at least two (2) hours of LEPR credit every CLE reporting year.
-At
+attorneys must take at least two (2) hours of LEPR credit every CLE reporting

-least once every two (2) reporting years, attorneys and judges must complete
+year.
+At least once every two (2) reporting years, attorneys and judges must

-health issues, or stress management and the legal profession (SA/MH).
-Substance abuse/mental health (SA/MH)
+mental health issues, or stress management and the legal profession (SA/MH).
+Substance abuse/mental health (SA/MH) credit

-credit is a part of the general CLE requirement and cannot be applied to
+is a part of the general CLE requirement and cannot be applied to satisfy the

-satisfy the LEPR requirement.
-Attorneys who have exceeded the minimum MCLE and LEPR requirements for
+LEPR requirement.
+Attorneys who have exceeded the minimum MCLE and LEPR requirements

-(designated by the Commission with an ADO or ADT suffix after the SC CLE course
+delivered courses (designated by the Commission with an

 11. How